LoSpiri/model-evaluator-platform-poc/README.md

 # QML Model Evaluation Platform (POC)

-A monorepo for evaluating Quantum ML models.
-Researchers build models from a template, CI packages them as Docker images, and the platform API loads and runs those containers to produce evaluation metrics stored in PostgreSQL.
+A monorepo for evaluating ML models.
+Build models from a template, CI packages them as Docker images, and the platform API loads and runs those containers to produce evaluation metrics stored in PostgreSQL.